KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

   ```bash
      kubectl get pods -n ingress-nginx
   ```
-- The ingress ciontroller is also a pod and shows up as
+- The ingress controller is also a pod and shows up as

 ```
 ingress-nginx-admission-create-5fb8b       0/1     Completed   0          98s
 ingress-nginx-admission-patch-vt77n        0/1     Completed   1          98s
 ingress-nginx-controller-9cc49f96f-nnn4r   1/1     Running     0          98s
 ```

-- Since I dont have a domain on my local I first got the ingress co ntrollers ip using the command:
+- Since I dont have a domain on my local I first got the ingress controllers ip using the command:
   ```bash
      kubectl get ingress
   ```